arcbtc/fossa/accessPointFOSSA/README.md

 # FOSSA (access point version)
-## Inicludes fancy menus and an access point for easy configuration
+## Includes fancy menus and an access point for easy configuration